oracle-livelabs/developer/dev-ai-app-dev-constructioneng-aiexperience/local-tenancy/local-tenancy.md

         </copy>
     ````

     Streamlit is up and running.
-Press Control + C on your keyboard to escape.
+Press **Control+C** on your keyboard
+    to exit the status view.

 ## Task 5: Launch the Application